JustAn0therDev/Battleship_C/README.md

 This is a battleship game made in C.

 Battleship is a game that consists of trying to find your enemy's ships, all placed in a square grid, to sink them.
-Each player stars by placing their ships on the grid to their liking.
+Each player starts by placing their ships on the grid to their liking.

-If they do find all ships and remove them, it's over.
+If a player finds all of the other player's ships and sinks them, it's over.

 The ships and their sizes in squares are: Carrier (5), Battleship (4), Cruiser (3), Submarine (3) and Destroyer (2)